microsoft/vscode-docs/docs/runtimes/nodejs.md

 ![console IntelliSense](images/nodejs/consoleintellisense.png)

-Also notice that VS Code knows that `msg` is a string based on the initialization to `'hello world'`.
+Also notice that VS Code knows that `msg` is a string based on the initialization to `'Hello World'`.
 If you type `msg.` you'll see IntelliSense showing all of the string functions available on `msg`.

 ![string IntelliSense](images/nodejs/stringintellisense.png)